Srećko Nedeljković: Chess career

+Medical career

-Srećko Nedeljković also noted significant achievements in his professional work.
-In 1952 he received his medical degree.
-For the following years he worked as an assistant at University of Belgrade, in 1959 receiving the title of professor.
+Srećko Nedeljković also noted significant achievements in his medical works.
+In 1952 he received his medical degree from the University of Belgrade Faculty of Medicine.
+For the following years, he worked as a physician at the University of Belgrade.
+In 1959 he received the title of professor.
 For thirty years (1959–1989) he managed the Institute of Cardiovascular Diseases, of which he was one of the founders.
-He has collaborated with from the world-renowned cardiac surgeon Michael DeBakey.
+He has collaborated with the world-renowned cardiac surgeon Michael DeBakey.
 The legacy of Srećko Nedeljkovic includes 8 books, 212 scientific articles and 136 other documents related to medicine.